-Attorney’s Office includes the City Attorney, one Assistant City Attorney, one Deputy City Attorney, and one legal secretary.
+Attorney’s Office includes the City Attorney, one Assistant City Attorney, one Deputy City Attorney, and one legal analyst.

 The primary responsibilities of the City Attorney’s Office include: